ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

   The default for `insecure.action` is `Redirect`, so that line could be removed.

-  If you do not set `insecure.additionalPort`, $productName$ won't listen on port 8080 at all.
-However, with the `Redirect` action still in place, $productName$ will still redirect requests that arrive on port 8443 with an `X-Forwarded-Proto` of `http`.
+  If you do not set `insecure.additionalPort`, Emissary won't listen on port 8080 at all.
+However, with the `Redirect` action still in place, Emissary will still redirect requests that arrive on port 8443 with an `X-Forwarded-Proto` of `http`.

 ### HTTP-only